-A dramatic instance of how much immigrant type, generation, and origin matter in Europe is provided in a 2004 study for Denmark that estimated an immigrant tax burden of $\[mathbb{e}\]$ 7,500 across all immigrant generations and types (including refugees) compared with an immigrant benefit of $\[mathbb{e}\]$ 7,500 if the immigrants are from other Western countries [11].
+A dramatic instance of diversity by immigrant type in Europe is provided in a 2004 study for Denmark that estimated an immigrant tax burden of $\notin$ 7,500 across all immigrant generations and types compared with an immigrant benefit of $\notin$ 7,500 if the immigrants are from other Western countries [10].
 Low employment rates among immigrants from non-Western countries appear to be the primary cause.

 One of the best forward-looking studies in Europe is from Sweden [8].
 Sweden is an interesting contrast to the US because it is a large welfare state economy with high taxes.
 In Sweden, immigrants are characterized by low wages and high levels of unemployment.
-Using a forward-looking model that takes into account the effects of both current immigrants and the future generations to which they give rise, the study found a \$20,000 net cost per immigrant.
-This contrasts dramatically with the forward-looking generational result for the US mentioned above, which was a \$80,000 net benefit.
+Using a forward-looking model that takes into account the effects of both current immigrants and the future generations to which they give rise, the study found a US\$20,000 net cost per immigrant to Sweden [8].
+This contrasts dramatically with the forward-looking generational result for the US mentioned above, which was a US\$80,000 net benefit.